alexanderholyk/ML_with_CICD_and_testing/README.md

 ### Project Architecture

-TODO: include A clear description of the final architecture, including the FastAPI service, the Streamlit dashboard, the CI/CD pipeline, and the deployment on EC2.

 This program combines a back-end API that creates movie review sentiment analysis predictions (positive or negative), which was trained on IMDB data, with a front-end streamlit dashboard that compares the distributions of reviews between testing and training data, and distribution of positive/negative reviews between testing and training data.
 At the bottom it shows accuracy and precision, among other stats.
 The dashboard also allows you to test on new reviews, and updates the charts and stats accordingly.
 In this final version of the project, we integrate CI/CD and testing.
+You can run `pytest` on the local command line for local testing, and the ci.yml file implements linting and testing on pull requests in github.
+Included are directions for running the API and dashboard on AWS EC2.

 ### Local Development: how to clone and run locally in Docker (PRIOR VERSION; CHECK CONTINUED VALIDITY):